-Maine.-Beginning with data year 1978.
-Maine changed its reporting requirements for spontaneous fetal deaths from "all periods of gestation" to "20 weeks or more."
-This change affects the tabulation of fetal deaths with not stated gestational age, including trend data in table 3-7.
-Whereas data for 1976-77 include fetal deaths of not stated gestational age only if birth weight was stated as 500 grams or more, data for 1978-80 include all fetal deaths of not stated gestational age.
+Maine-Beginning with data year 1978, Maine changed its reporting requirements for spontaneous fetal deaths from "all periods of gestation" to "20 weeks or more."
+This change affects the tabulation of fetal deaths with not stated gestational age.
+Data for 1978-83 include all fetal deaths of not stated gestational age.